faceyspacey/redux-first-router/README.md

 We hope *Redux First Router* comes off as an obvious solution.

 Before we get started, there is some *prior art*, and you should [check them out](./docs/prior-art.md). **Redux First Router** isn't the first stab at something like this, but--aside from this path being pre-validated--we feel it is the most complete, tested and *spot on* solution.
 We have reviewed what came before, stripped what was unnecessary, added what was needed, and generally focused on getting the ***developer experience*** right.
+Ultimately it offers far more than previous solutions.
 The best part is that once you set it up there's virtually nothing left to do.
 It's truly "set it and forget it."
 Let's get started.

+> And did we mention: **it has first class support for** ***React Navigation!***

 ## Installation